 Dallas Nelson | AIA, NCARB

-Dallas Nelson, AIA is a project architect with 11 years experience working with clients in a diverse number of building typologies.
+Dallas Nelson, AIA is a senior project architect with 11 years experience working with clients in a diverse number of building typologies.
 His varied experience includes: healthcare, office, retail, educational, multi-family housing, municipal, commercial, food services, industrial and institutional facilities.
 Dallas has completed numerous great projects through his expertise in a strong design philosophy combined with the technical understanding of construction principles.
 He graduated from the University of Utah in 2008 with his Masters of Architecture and became licensed as an architect in 2012.